 David M. Timmerman

-David Timmerman has an undergraduate degree in Psychology from U.C.L.A, a Master of Divinity degree from Denver Seminary, and a Ph.d. in Communication from Purdue University.
+David Timmerman has an undergraduate degree in Psychology from U.C.L.A, a Master of Divinity degree from Denver Seminary, and a Ph.d in Communication from Purdue University.
 He taught as a member of the Rhetoric Department at Wabash College in Crawfordsville, Indiana and was a winner of the McLain-McTurnan-Arnold Excellence in Teaching Award.
 He served both as Department Chair and Chair of the Division of Humanities and Fine Arts.
 He is a past president of the American Society for the History of Rhetoric (ASHR).
 He reviews essays and serves as a referee for several journals in rhetoric including Rhetoric Review, Philosophy and Rhetoric, Argumentation and Advocacy, and the Journal of Communication and Religion.
 He enjoys the close intellectual and social community that marks liberal arts colleges as distinctive and in particular the relationships fostered between students and faculty, and among faculty colleagues.